 The picture hangs in the Palazzo Pitti in Florence, and I cannot remember, and cannot tell from reproductions, if the panel on which it is painted is given to convexity or concavity or neither.
 My perceptual apparatus, the more I stare, is thrown into crises of uncertainty.
 And then, this is a large object – 1.38 metres across.
 Perhaps, when you stand in front of it, it would all make sense.
 There is no way of knowing, and I don't remember.

-Perhaps for our purposes the best map after all is the Isolarion; as though Clarke up there on Madingley Tower with his monster cameras could spy out the places on my map for me; Venice, let’s say, and Florence; and Urbino and Arezzo; and for himself, Rome; and for Kelley, San Francisco.
+Perhaps for our purposes the best map after all is the Isolarion; as though Clarke up there on Madingley Tower with his monster cameras could spy out the places on my map for me; Venice, let’s say, and Florence; and Urbino and Arezzo.
 When you are young you look at maps and see the names of places dotted over them; and then, as you live out your life, you visit some of them, live in others, have friends here, or there, fall in love in this one, or that – a random set taking on different valencies, different weights.
-Some – perhaps, Tokyo, for example, or Sydney, or Jerusalem – will be forever known to me as a medieval composite: bullet trains, neon signs, opera houses, harbour bridges, wailing walls and temple mounts; others will be known and frequented mental spaces.
+Some – perhaps, Tokyo, for example, or Sydney, or Jerusalem – will be forever known to me as a medieval composite: bullet trains, neon signs, opera houses, harbour bridges, wailing walls and temple mounts; others will be known and frequented mental spaces, albeit no less, perhaps a degree more, distorted.

 However, I find myself wondering what she must have made of it, this luxury object in a world of few luxuries.
 Would it have helped her to locate herself on her personal map, insofar as that map overlapped with the rituals and roles of her people?
-Would she have understood, in other words, what it meant?
+Would she have understood, in the sense of submitted to, what it meant?